 Heerspink HJL, Perco P, Mulder S, Leierer J, Hansen MK, Heinzel A, et al. Canagliflozin reduces inflammation and fibrosis biomarkers: a potential mechanism of action for beneficial effects of SGLT2 inhibitors in diabetic kidney disease.
 Diabetologia.
 2019;62(7):1154–66.

 We highly acknowledge the excellent work done by the study nurses (Dorothea Bader-Schmieder, Ingrid Fleischmann, Kerstin Fröhlich-Endreß, Ulrike Heinritz, Wiebke Maurer and Simone Pejkovic) from the Clinical Research Center, Department of Nephrology and Hypertension, Friedrich-Alexander University Erlangen-Nürnberg) and the expert assistance of Sabine Thümmler (Department of Nephrology and Hypertension, Friedrich-Alexander University Erlangen-Nürnberg).
 The present work was performed in fulfilment of the requirements for obtaining the doctoral title “Dr. med.”
 (MK).

+Open Access funding enabled and organized by Projekt DEAL.
 This work was supported by Boehringer Ingelheim.

 Ethics approval and consent to participate